 - Smiley and Sara Bedtime Stories (Right Brain Great Me/Little Me Character-Building series)

-Her most recent publications— The Gnome King and Poseidon's Daughter— are the first books in her Elemental Kingdom children’s book series.
+Her most recent publications— The Gnome King, Poseidon's Daughter and The Prince of Air— are the first books in her Elemental Kingdom children’s book series.
 (We are currently using them in our Wink classes for speed reading play.)

 Pamela is a mother of four and a grandmother, and currently lives in rural North Carolina with her husband and family.